-Choose a homemade peach ice cream recipe from Grandma's collection and make a rich-tasting all-natural ice cream that you'll be proud to serve.
+Choose an old fashioned peach ice cream recipe from Grandma's collection and make a rich-tasting all-natural ice cream that you'll be proud to serve.

 Imagine a melt-in-your-mouth frozen dessert bursting with the natural flavor of ripened peaches.
 It's yours to enjoy.